battleface

 Mature Market Focus.

 The growth in 35+ demographics suggests premium product opportunities.
-Longer trips, higher-quality accommodations, and comprehensive coverage packages align perfectly with this demographic’s preferences.
+Longer trips, higher-quality accommodations, and comprehensive coverage packages align with this demographic’s preferences.

 Destination Diversification.